 Carriers that can get affirmative answers to these questions within 30 days of assignment have time to make a reasoned impleader decision before the 90-day deadline.
 Carriers that cannot gather this information quickly are operating at risk.

-The AVOID Act's prohibition on filing third-party complaints after the note of issue is particularly significant for carriers managing large, complex cases.
+The AVOID Act's provision regarding filing third-party complaints after the note of issue is significant for carriers managing large, complex cases.
+Under CPLR § 1007(c), a post-note-of-issue filing requires a showing of good cause or that it is in the interest of justice.
 Notes of issue can be filed by plaintiffs without advance notice, and defense counsel managing multiple cases may not flag the filing immediately.
-A carrier whose policyholder has not filed a third-party complaint by the time the note of issue is filed has permanently forfeited that avenue for risk transfer.

-From a coverage perspective, this creates a clear exposure point: the carrier may end up funding a defense and eventually paying a verdict that could have been shifted to a third party if the impleader deadline had been met.
+From a coverage perspective, a defendant who has not filed a third-party complaint before the note of issue faces a higher bar for doing so afterward.
+The carrier may end up funding a defense and eventually paying a verdict that could have been shifted to a third party if the impleader deadline had been met.
 The failure to meet the deadline is not a coverage issue, but it is a claim outcome issue that affects the carrier's net exposure on every case where it occurs.

 Coordination with defense counsel

 The AVOID Act makes the coordination between carriers and defense counsel more consequential than it has historically been.
 In the prior regime, a delay in communicating impleader instructions to defense counsel could be corrected by filing the complaint later.
-Under the AVOID Act, a delay past the deadline cannot be corrected at all.
+Under the AVOID Act, a delay past the deadline requires court intervention to correct.

 Carriers should review their defense counsel guidelines to confirm that AVOID Act deadlines are explicitly addressed.
 Panel counsel should be required to calendar impleader deadlines in every New York construction and premises case at the time of engagement, to provide status reports by day 30, and to obtain carrier approval for any decision not to file a third-party complaint before the deadline passes.